MONEY Master the Game is a practical financial crash course on how to invest and retire wealthy. It’s really very good.

 Don’t Use Brokers

-They often have a conflict of fiduciary duties (between your interests and and their companies’ interests)
+They often have a conflict of fiduciary duties (between your interests and their companies’ interests)

 The Past Doesn’t Equal the Future

-- The past doesn’t equal the future, there’s no guarantee returns will keep staying positive
+- The past doesn’t equal the future, there are no guarantees that returns will beat inflation, let alone they will stay 7%

 - On a long enough timeline… We’re all dead